cavoq/netcatcher/README.md

 # netcatcher
-Monitor traffic in an environment and control via VNC.
+Monitor traffic in an environment and control via reverse shell.